With Trump under fire for use of force quip, Sessions tells police to be 'lawful'

-Attorney General Jeff Sessions instructed police to conduct themselves "in a lawful way" and promised to prosecute officers who violate use of force laws at a conference Tuesday.
+Attorney General Jeff Sessions instructed police to conduct themselves "in a lawful way" and promised to prosecute officers who violate use of force laws while speaking at a conference Tuesday.

 Sessions' remarks come as President Donald Trump faces continued criticism for encouraging officers to treat suspected criminals more roughly.